MaiHameed/freelancer-theme/README.md

+# Portfolio

+Showcasing my projects, updated whenever I feel like it.

+- Hosted using Netlify
-Personal Website - Forked from https://github.com/jeromelachaud/freelancer-theme
+- Domain bought from Namecheap